zerobase-io/About-Us-Onboarding/README.md

 * Slack: [#zerobase-medical](https://necsi-edu.slack.com/archives/C011C9V9DQF)

 #### Outreach Team
 Grow zerobase by reaching and connecting us with invididuals, organizations, political leads, and movements that will forward our mission of saving lives by creating new opportunities for zerobase.
+If you have experience in law, communication, policy, social media, marketing, writing, or can recommend someone who does, we'd love to have your help in tackling this pandemic.
 * Team lead: Bianca
 * Slack: [#zerobase-outreach](https://necsi-edu.slack.com/archives/C011KJJH1NJ)
 * [Onboarding Team Guide](https://github.com/zerobase-io/About-Us-Onboarding/blob/master/contributing/contributing-onboarding.md)